mariaciceri/pin_head_list/README.md

     + Fix: place variables in the right place, inside the event listener.

 + Bug: remove button not applying on all buttons, only on the first one;
-    + Fix: iterate through buttons every time the user adds a new item;
+    + Fix: iterate through buttons every time the user adds a new item.

 + Bug: in the dropdown menu with the created lists names, editing and saving the list was adding the event listener again to that element;
     + Fix: attach a custom property to the element to indicate that the event listener is already in place, thus not adding again.